Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Partial desingularisations of Kummer surfaces in characteristic two

 As described by Katsura and Kondō, if we denote by $\{E_O, E_{12}, E_{13}, E_{23}\}$ the exceptional divisors corresponding to the singular points of $X$ and by $\{\hat{T}_1,\hat{T}_2,\hat{T}_3,\hat{T}_{123}\}$ the images of the tropes in $Y$, then these divisors intersect according to the following configuration:\\

-We can observe that all tropes and exceptional lines of $Y$ lie in the hyperplane section of $Y$:

-From this reasoning, we can deduce that the minimal resolution of the Kummer surface contains twenty $(-2)$-curves which are the proper transforms of the eight lines described above and the twelve exceptional curves that we obtain from blowing-up the singular points.
+From this, we can deduce that the minimal resolution of the Kummer surface contains twenty $(-2)$-curves which are the proper transforms of the eight lines described above and the twelve exceptional curves that we obtain from blowing up the singular points.
 These curves meet according to the following dual graph:\\